Thor110/AlienTrilogyRessurected/Notes/repack-disc-comparison/readme.txt

 - `different_files_disc.txt`: Files differing between the two versions from the disc.
 - `garbage_files_disc.txt`: Placeholder files with no localization value not included.
 - `unnecessary-files.txt`: A list of files that are not required for the repacked version of the game to run, some appear to be development leftovers and others are not required because the repack mounts the disc image (such as the video files) to a virtual drive. ( Total size: ~**79.9MB**)
-- `CLEANUPSCRIPT/`: A batch script and two file lists for deleting the unnecessary files and creating the required files.
+- `CLEANUPSCRIPT/`: A batch script, two file lists and three trimmed files for deleting the unnecessary files and creating the required empty files.
 - `DIFFERENTFILES/`: Higher-quality, differing or corrected versions of existing assets.
 - `DEMO/`: Files unique to the official *Alien Trilogy* demo release.
 - `DOCUMENTATION/`: Copies of the BND and MAP documentation from the Archive.org backups.